ArTicZera/GDI-Trojan.Win32.Lixo/README.md

 If you also see a bug, report to me in some way, contact: ArTic🌊#1892

+# 🤔 Execution tip
+I forgot talking this before, but when I watched back some videos about Lixo.exe, I realized how badly is the optimization...
+So, I recommend you running it in a decreased resolution to get a really cool experience and not laggy.
+Thanks for reading it!

 # 🤝 Credits
 Joaozin_ & DeadBoot & Mist - Beta testers. <br/>
 Rekto - We built the AlphaBlend effect together. <br/>